Authenticated Chinese Porcelain For Sale

-Hong Kong is as usually the Antique Chinese porcelain center of the world.
-Among the millions of pieces I found here my impression is that most is really ok of the earlier pieces - mostly pottery (1 out of 10 is a fake), while the opposite seems to be true regarding porcelain (9 out of 10 is a "fake" or at least not as represented).
-The prices here seemed to be pretty much the same here as in the rest of the world when lookin at the top quality prices.
-The Hong Kong dealers are well aware of the International prices, they read the same auction cataloges as everybody else, and what could be had cheap was as some put it just "crap".
+Hong Kong is the Antique Chinese porcelain metropolis of the world.
+Among the millions of pieces I found here my impression is that most is really ok of the earlier pieces - mostly pottery (1 out of 10 is a fake), while the opposite seems to be true regarding porcelain (9 out of 10 is a fake or at least "not as represented").

 Shops filled to the roof were found to be selling only late replicas and among whatever "old" early 20th century porcelain was presented as Yongzheng, etc.